firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/long-range-touring-and-charging.md

 ### Charging Etiquette & Best Practices

 1. **Respect charging bay time limits.** Move scooters promptly once charged to free stations for EV drivers who often have fewer alternatives than scooter riders with portable packs.[^etiquette]
+2. **Treat live charge-port work as a solo job.** A Vsett shorted the moment a friend helped swap the inlet; even qualified assistants need a repeatable double-check ritual before touching energized leads.[^charge_port_discipline]
 2. **Communicate charge rate expectations.** Inform station operators or fellow users when drawing only 2–3 A for safety testing versus full-rate charging to avoid confusion about bay availability.[^charge-rate]
 3. **Plan for single-handle sessions.** Budget extra time when touring in groups, as most app-based systems won't release multiple handles simultaneously from the same account.[^app-locks]
 4. **Monitor thermal margins.** Long charging sessions at high rates (≥6 A per pack) can heat cells and BMS hardware, so log temperatures and adjust charge current if ambient temps exceed 30 °C or packs show elevated thermal readings.[^thermal-charging]